yingweiwo

 Absorption, Distribution and Excretion

-Solvents used in sunscreen products affect the stability and binding of the drug to the skin; in general, alcoholic solvents allow for the most rapid and deepest epidermal penetration of sunscreens.
-It appears that sunscreen agents are absorbed by the intact epidermis to varying degrees. /Sunscreens/
+Solvents used in sunscreen products can affect the stability and binding affinity of the drug to the skin; generally, alcohol solvents allow sunscreens to penetrate the epidermis the fastest and deepest.
+Sunscreen agents appear to be absorbed by the intact epidermis, but the degree of absorption varies. /Sunscreen/

 Toxicity/Toxicokinetics